FaisalHammad1999/futureproofwiki/Programming-Languages-Q&A.md

 ***

+## Examples
-**JavaScript**: weakly, dynamically typed, interpreted language that can be used in all the above paradigms **Python**: strongly, dynamically typed, interpreted language that can be used in all the above paradigms **Java**: strongly, statically typed, compiled language that can be used in all the above paradigms **C**: weakly, statically typed, compiled language that can be used in all the above paradigms
+**JavaScript**: weakly, dynamically typed, interpreted language that can be used in all the above paradigms \
+**Python**: strongly, dynamically typed, interpreted language that can be used in all the above paradigms \
+**Java**: strongly, statically typed, compiled language that can be used in all the above paradigms \
+**C**: weakly, statically typed, compiled language that can be used in all the above paradigms